ldiazriod/SoundWhenWhisper/README.md

 ## How to install:

- 1. Download the directory extract the files from the .zip and remove the Readme.md
+ 1. Download the directory, extract the files from the .zip and remove the Readme.md
  2. Go to your WoW directory
     - Normaly this is the path to your AddOn directory C:\Users\Public\Games\World of Warcraft\_retail_\Interface\AddOns
     - If not, just search the AddOn directory with the file searcher of your Operating System